shnbwmn/awesome-portable/README.md

 More to come!

 **Note on icons:**
-* **PortableApps** :handbag: icon indicates the program is packaged in [PAF format](http://portableapps.com/development/portableapps.com_format)
+* **PortableApps** :handbag: icon indicates the program is packaged in [PAF format](http://portableapps.com/development/portableapps.com_format).
 * **TPFC** :package: icon links to the portability instructions on either the database entry or in the submission forum.

-Those two sites are widely considered to be the foremost authorities on the portability of programs.
+I consider those sites to be the foremost authorities on the portability of programs.

 ### Sites
 * [TPFC](http://www.portablefreeware.com/) - :package: